Look of Love: The Very Best of ABC

-Look of Love: The Very Best of ABC is a compilation album by English synth-pop band ABC, release on November 6, 2001.
+Look of Love: The Very Best of ABC is a compilation album by the English synth-pop band ABC, released on 6 November 2001.
 Although essentially a reissue of greatest hits package Absolutely (which was released in 1990), the album featured two new songs by Fry titled "Peace and Tranquility" and "Blame".
 A companion DVD, along with a bonus disc of remixes was also released.